bseverns/seedBox/docs/ci_desktop_builds.md

 ## Tips for running these steps locally

 - **macOS universal builds**: pass `-DCMAKE_OSX_ARCHITECTURES="x86_64;arm64"`
-  when configuring. `lipo -info` on the VST3 binary inside the bundle should list both architectures.
+  when configuring and remember to build the format-specific target (`cmake --build build/juce --target SeedboxVST3_VST3`) so the bundle actually contains a binary. `lipo -info` on the VST3 binary inside the bundle should list both architectures.
 On CI we use the macOS 14 runner so JUCE can still rely on the CoreGraphics window snapshot APIs that vanished in the macOS 15 SDK.